cockpit-project/cockpit/HACKING.md

 and Cockpit should load after confirming the self-signed certificate.
 Log in as root with the normal root password (of the virtual machine).

-Cockpit consists of two main systemd services: cockpitd.service and cockpit.service.
-After installing a new version, you should usually restart both of them
+Cockpit consists of the systemd service: cockpit.service .
+After installing a new version, you should usually restart it:

-    # systemctl restart cockpit cockpitd
+    # systemctl restart cockpit

 and then reload the browser.

-If you want to run `/usr/libexec/cockpitd` or `/usr/libexec/cockpit-ws` outside of systemd, stop them first, including the socket:
+If you want to run `/usr/libexec/cockpit-ws` outside of systemd, stop it first, including the socket:

-    # systemctl stop cockpit.socket cockpit cockpitd
+    # systemctl stop cockpit.socket cockpit

 ## Making a change